truenas/documentation/content/References/dRAIDprimer.md

 dRAID layouts require more testing before we make layout recommendations on the number of spares or parity levels.
 When using dRAID, consider these factors:

-* dRAID does not support partial-strip writes.
+* dRAID does not support partial-stripe writes.

 * Small-block writes to dRAID vdev are padded with zeros to span a redundancy group, which creates a lot of wasted space.
   Include special allocations class vdevs (i.e., L2ARCs, SLOGs, and metadata) in a dRAID layout to handle this type of IO.